sjlawson/maxdata/README.md

 repository location: `https://gitlab.com/sjlawson/maxdata.git`

 ## Description:
 This is a fully functional Django application.
+The goal is to demonstrate parsing CSV files of specific format to be imported into different database tables, and then to execute queries that show a handful of relationships between the data.
-  - Project was build with Python3.9 and Sqlite3
+  - Project was built with Python3.9 and Sqlite3 -- could be easily modified for any SQL database
-  - The data and query examples are viewable without logging into the admin interface.
+  - The data and query examples are viewable without logging into the admin interface
-  - The manager utility to import is also usable without admin authentication; will run as a utility
+  - The manager utility to import is also usable without admin authentication; can be used as an import utility
   - When running, potentially useful SQL queries have been built-in to several Django views available from the applications main navigation menu